-Contact the Central American Groupif you have an interest in manufacturing in one of our Salvadoran free zones.
+Contact the Central American Group if you are interested in manufacturing in one of our Salvadoran free zones.

 What are the requirements to follow when starting a business in El Salvador?

 El Salvador defines the steps to create companies in the country through its commercial code.
 This code outlines several types of legal entities.
 These include such entities as collective name companies, limited liability firms, and anonymous corporations.